All Episodes

 This is a little annoying.

-I have some liberal friends that tune into your show fairly regularly, and they're always they've called me about that and said how obnoxious that was.
+I have some liberal friends that tune into your show fairly regularly.

-We have options uh with the reverb unit.
+We have options with the reverb unit.

-I can have uh various settings.
+I can have various settings.

-I'll tell you what I'm gonna do.
+I'll tell you what I'm going to do.

-After the break here coming up in mere seconds, we'll do an on air tweaking of the amount of reverb.
+After the break here coming up in mere seconds, we'll do an on-air tweaking of the amount of reverb.

 I have an additional question for you.